Undergraduate Admissions Process

 6. Phone Interview

-As part of the application process, you will be contacted by an Admissions Representative for a 10-15 minute phone interview.
+As part of the application process, you may be contacted by an Admissions Representative for a 10-15 minute phone interview.
 This interview will: Explore your interests in the degree programs offered at JPCatholic.
 Help you identify the appropriate area of study best suited with your background and interest.
 Provide you with information concerning curriculum offerings and support services available at JPCatholic.
 Help you understand the dynamic Catholic environment at JPCatholic.

 Uploading Application Items: